minprog/programmeren-2/onderwerp/05 python_ds/recommend/index.md

     def test_recommend():
         scripts = {
-            'elvis.txt': 'Elvis script content',
+            'elvis.txt': 'Elvis is about a musician',
-            'frozen.txt': 'Frozen content about ice and snow', 'joker.txt': 'Joker is about a villain',
+            'frozen.txt': 'Frozen is an adventure about ice and snow', 'joker.txt': 'Joker is about a villain',
             'tenet.txt': 'Tenet is about time inversion',
-            'interstellar.txt': 'Interstellar is about space travel',
-            'up.txt': 'Up is an adventure story',
+            'interstellar.txt': 'Interstellar is about space and time travel', 'up.txt': 'Up is an adventure story about balloons', }
-        }

         assert recommend('elvis.txt', scripts) == 'joker.txt'